Environmental variation of the low-mass IMF: Discussion

 The upper panel of \autoref{fig:ml_plot} shows the mass to light ratio for the stellar populations produced in our simulations, and for comparison the dashed and dotted lines show the mass to light ratios of populations drawn from \citeauthor{2005ASSL..327...41C} and \citeauthor{1955ApJ...121..161S} IMFs at the same age.
 We see that L1 has a mass to light ratio intermediate similar to or slightly lower than Salpeter, M1 is a few tenths of a dex heavier than Salpeter, while H1 is much heavier.
 Thus the IMF variations we measure in our simulations would manifest as mass to light ratio variations in observations at levels comparable to those observed between early type galaxies and local spirals.
+The differences between the simulations, and between the simulations and the Chabrier and Salpeter IMF, are much larger than can plausibly be explained by sampling effects associated with the difference in total stellar mass between the runs, as we demonstrate in \aref{app:finite_mass}.

-To emphasise this point, the lower panel of \autoref{fig:ml_plot} shows the IMF mismatch parameter, $\alpha = (M/L)/(M/L)_{\rm Chabrier}$; i.e., $\alpha=1$ corresponds to a stellar population that has the same $M/L$ as a \citeauthor{2005ASSL..327...41C} IMF.
+To emphasise the similarity between the $M/L$ variations we find in our simulations and those seen in observations, the lower panel of \autoref{fig:ml_plot} shows the IMF mismatch parameter, $\alpha = (M/L)/(M/L)_{\rm Chabrier}$; i.e., $\alpha=1$ corresponds to a stellar population that has the same $M/L$ as a \citeauthor{2005ASSL..327...41C} IMF.
 For comparison, the yellow band shows the range of $\alpha$ measured for 41 early type galaxies (ETGs) by \citet{2021arXiv211011985G}; the band shown shows the range that contains 90\% of their sample values.
 The dashed line shows the mismatch parameter of \citeauthor{1955ApJ...121..161S} IMF. \citeauthor{2021arXiv211011985G} find that most of their sample galaxies have IMFs that deviate from their reference \citeauthor{2005ASSL..327...41C} IMF.
 In \autoref{fig:ml_plot} we can see that run L1's mismatch parameter is similar to that measured by \citeauthor{2021arXiv211011985G}, while M1 has a slightly heavier IMF and H1 a much heavier one.
 The absolute value of $\alpha$ is probably not of tremendous significance here, due to the systematic uncertainties in both the simulations and the observations.
 The more significant point is that our L and M runs are producing differences in mass to light ratio comparable to those observed between ETGs and local spirals.
 They therefore provide a plausible explanation for how such $M/L$ variations could arise.